Oral Immunotherapy for Food Allergy

 Published trials show that OIT for food allergy can result in desensitisation in many people, but most do not show sustained unresponsiveness:

-- Sustained unresponsiveness means that a person can still consume the food allergen after a period of avoidance or stopping OIT, without having an allergic reaction.
-This may sometimes be called “ongoing tolerance”.
+- Sustained unresponsiveness means that a person can consume standard serves of the food allergen after a long period of avoidance or stopping OIT, without having an allergic reaction.
+This may sometimes be called ongoing tolerance or remission.

 Safety and effectiveness of OIT

-It is important that people with food allergy and their families are aware that OIT methods are not currently standardised or approved for routine treatment of food allergy globally.
-There are concerns about potential harm outweighing the benefits in people with severe food allergy, as well as considerable cost implications.
+It is important that people with food allergy and their families are aware that most OIT methods are not currently standardised or approved for routine treatment of food allergy globally.

-Until these trials are completed, with methods, safety and effectiveness determined, ASCIA recommends that OIT for food allergy should not be performed outside of clinical trials.
+Until these trials are completed, with methods, safety and effectiveness determined, ASCIA recommends that OIT for food allergy using a treatment that is not approved (by TGA in Australia, Medsafe in New Zealand, or FDA in USA) should not be performed outside of clinical trials.

 Current ASCIA recommendations for management of food allergy

-It is therefore important for people with food allergy and their families to:
+It is important for people with food allergy and their families to:

-- Know the signs and symptoms of mild to moderate and severe allergic reactions (anaphylaxis).
+- Know the signs and symptoms of mild to moderate and anaphylaxis.

 - Know what to do when an allergic reaction occurs.